sarikasurampudi/oml/oml-restapi-services/get-started-livelabs/get-started-livelabs.md

 > **Note:** You may see differences in account details (eg: Compartment Name is different in different places) as you work through the labs.

-## Task 1: Provision an Oracle Autonomous Database
+## Task 1: Provision an Oracle Autonomous AI Database

 [](include:oml-prov-an-adb.md)